KevOrr/mtr-geoip/README.md

 Too early to recommend using it yet.

-I forked `mtr` because my aim is to make it a tool combining not only `traceroute` and `ping`, but also geolocation of IPs of the hosts along the route.
+The aim of this fork is to make the great `mtr` not only a tool combining `traceroute` and `ping`, but also getting the geolocation of IPs of hosts traversed along the route, esp. in text mode.
 The new code still needs a lot of testing.